Frequently Asked Questions

 Motorized Recreation

-Rock Creek and Rocky Point - You can ride your ORV into the campsites
+IDLE IN IDLE OUT Rock Creek and Rocky Point - You can drive your ORV into the campsite and must not exceed posted maximum speed limit 10/km.

-If you are causing a disturbance the Host will revoke your privileged and you will not be able to ride in and out of your campsite any longer.
+If you are causing a disturbance the Host will revoke your privilege and you will not be able to ride in and out of your campsite any longer.
 You will have to trailer your ORV in and out.

-Weekend & Long Weekend Minimums
+Long Weekend Minimum

 Other Questions